 These settings would cause the camera to capture a photo (or video, if the camera is set to that mode) once every 15 minutes, beginning at 6 AM, until the Field Scan "A" recording block stops at 8:00 AM.
 Later that day, the camera would again take a photo or video every 15 minutes between 5:30 PM and 7:00 PM (during Field Scan time block "B").
-The next day, the camera would again record an image or video once every 15 minutes between 6:00 and 8:00 AM, and between
+The next day, the camera would again record an image or video once every 15 minutes between 6:00 and 8:00 AM, and between 5:30 and

-5:30 and 7:00 PM.
-No Field Scan recording would occur from 8AM to 5:30 PM, or from 7PM to 6AM.
-Remember, Field Scan recording is independent of normal triggers due to animal activity-even if no animals enter the IR sensor coverage zone, an image or video will still be captured every 15 minutes during the block(s) of time.
-If an animal triggers the camera "in between" the 15 minute intervals, it will be recorded, same as it would if you had setup the camera with Field Scan turned Off.
+7:00 PM.
+No Field Scan recording would occur from 8AM to 5:30PM. or from 7PM to 6AM, Remember, Field Scan recording is independent of normal triggers due to animal activity-even if no animals enter the IR sensor coverage zone, an image or video will still be captured every 15 minutes during the block(s) of time.
+If an animal triggers the camera "in between" the 15 minute intervals, it will be recorded.

 Note: Field Scan settings of frequent intervals and/or long periods between start and stop time can reduce battery life.